Unicamp-OpenPower/main-site/blog/Installing-Bazel-Power-Other-Architectures-Systems.md

 ------------
 # Building Bazel from scratch (bootstrapping)

 Here we will see how to do self-compilation.
-If you use Ubuntu 14.04 or Ubuntu 16.04 in ppc64le, you can skip right to: [Using ready binaries](#ready "Using ready binaries").
+If you are using Ubuntu 14.04 or Ubuntu 16.04 in ppc64le, you can skip right to: [Using ready binaries](#ready "Using ready binaries").

 * **First, install the prerequisites:**
 Pkg-config